 UI element identification capabilities for Apple Safari are limited.

-If you experience problems when making image based recordings, please enable asynchronous dispatching of mouse and keyboard events using the Recorder's settings dialog.
+If you experience problems when making image based recordings, please enable asynchronous dispatching of mouse and keyboard events using the Advanced Settings dialog.

 There are a few reasons causing Windows 8 UI based applications not to be recognized correctly: